borisyankov/rulespal/data/rulebooks/the_7th_citadel_rulebook.md

 4. During the Draw step of an action, the active player may choose to draw **MORE** cards than the number (X+ default cost) shown on the action.

-5. Any Star, Question, *Martial*, *Cunning*, *Leadership*, *Arcana* icons **in the result area** of *Skill* cards are only ever taken into account when they are revealed from the active player's Action Deck during the Result step of an action.
+5. Any Star, Question, *Strength*, *Dexterity*, *Support*, *Arcane* icons **in the result area** of *Skill* cards are only ever taken into account when they are revealed from the active player's Action Deck during the Result step of an action.

 6. The *Chain* icon on certain actions limits only the number of cards whose successes you may take into account.
 It does not forbid you to draw more cards or to take class icons on every drawn card into account.